hyperledger-solang/solang/docs/status.rst

 Parity Substrate
 ________________

+Solang works with Parity Substrate 2.0.
 This target is the most mature and has received the most testing so far.
-Solang has been tested with Parity Substrate has been tested on 2.0-rc4.
-2.0-rc5 and later are known not to work, due to changes in the contracts host interface.

 ewasm
 _____